ForestMars/Zorobot/readme.md

   * 255 epochs ~11 minutes
   * 555 epochs ~24 minutes

-  Zorobot follows the principle that adding more training data to reduce training time is the preferred approach for saving significant development time.
-Having said that, if you find you're repeatedly adding training data to solve model accuracy issues, you're doing it wrong.
+  Zorobot follows the principle that adding more training data, not adding epochs, is the preferred approach for saving significant development time.
+Having said that, they each solve different, albeit overlapping problems.
+If you find you're repeatedly adding training data to solve model accuracy issues, you're doing it wrong.

 ## KNOWN ISSUES / FEATURE REQUESTS